tonesto7/fordpass-scriptable/README.md

 - Press "+" on the upper left corner and choose "Scriptable" as a medium sized widget
 - Still in "wiggle mode" tap on the newly created widget and choose the FordPass Widget from the list under "Script"

-For easy maintenance of the script I recommend just saving the Fordpass Widget.js file directly to the Scriptable folded inside the iCloud Drive it will make it easier to update it without having to copy and paste the code again.
+For easy maintenance of the script I recommend just saving the Fordpass Widget.js file directly to the Scriptable folder inside the iCloud Drive it will make it easier to update it without having to copy and paste the code again.
 Any changes are reflected in the scriptable app.

-## Notes

-Sometimes the fuel data will be missing or incorrect.
-This is due to the fact that the fuel data is not always available in the Fordpass API.

 ## Troubleshooting and Debugging